ros2/ci/macos/README.md

 They are documented here

 - `REPLACE_HOSTNAME`: The hostname of the CI host.
-- `REPLACE_JENKINS_AGENT_NAME`: The slug name of the CI host in the Jenkins UI.
+- `REPLACE_AGENT_NAME`: The slug name of the CI host in the Jenkins UI.
-- `REPLACE_JENKNS_AGENT_SECRET`: The secret to authenticate a specific CI host.
+- `REPLACE_AGENT_DESCRIPTION`: The description fof the agent in the Jenkins UI.
-To collect this secret visit the Jenkins web UI and navigate to the host while it is disconnected.
+- `REPLACE_USERNAME`: The Jenkins username of the user with node creation privileges.
-The connection instructions will include the JNLP url and secret.
+- `REPLACE_PASSWORD`: The password (usually a GitHub auth token for us) for the above user.

 ## Installing the jenkins agent property list (.plist file)